 This time of year, illness seems to be everywhere.
 For those of us who work with children every day, the sounds of coughing, sneezing and nose-blowing are an unpleasant soundtrack playing on repeat from November to May.
-And this year, Coronavirus, concerning new respiratory illness in China is getting a lot of attention and has many people worried about what will happen if it spreads in the United States.
+And this year, Coronavirus, concerning new respiratory illness from China is getting a lot of attention and has many people worried about what will happen as it spreads in the United States.

 What is coronavirus?

 Coronavirus is a fairly common type of virus that can cause coughs, colds and fevers.
 Like the flu, there are different strains of coronavirus that can make people sick.
 Most of the strains are familiar, meaning people have been exposed to them in the past and many people are immune to them.
 Sometimes, a new strain of the virus emerges that people have not been exposed to before.
 That’s what is happening with coronavirus this year.
 Because the strain of the virus is novel, or new, more people are getting sick and we don’t have a good vaccine to prevent it.

 According to the Centers for Disease Control and Prevention (CDC) and World Health Organization (WHO), COVID-19 (the respiratory illness caused by novel coronavirus) is considered a pandemic, or global outbreak.
 There have been over 1000 confirmed cases across 47 states.
 About 80% of people who get sick with COVID-19 will get a mild form of the illness, with common symptoms of fever and cough.
 About 20% will face a more severe illness that may require hospitalization.
 While this is not a time to panic, it is time to prepare and be vigilant about handwashing, surface cleaning and keeping a safe distance from others.
 We are learning more about the virus every day, so it is important to know how to prevent infectious diseases from spreading and where to go for accurate public health information.

 How can I prepare?